demidko/vcpkg-utility/README.md

 * There is no cross-platform build without Qt.
 * These problems overlap, causing pain and suffering for developers.

-Therefore, proj is a tool for creating and building cross-platform C++ projects using external dependencies.
-Proj is a tool like maven for Java, dotnet for .NET and Cargo for Rust.
+Therefore, `proj` is a tool for creating and building cross-platform C++ projects using external dependencies.
+Proj is a tool like `maven` for Java, `dotnet` for .NET and `cargo` for Rust.

 ### `proj` features and benefits